 Federal Stafford Direct Loans

-Under the William D. Ford Federal Stafford Direct Loan Program, students borrow money from the federal government to pay for their college costs.
-The U.S. Department of Education makes the loans, through the College, directly to the students’ tuition accounts.
+Under the William D. Ford Federal Stafford Direct Loan Program, students borrow money from the federal government to pay for their university costs.
+The U.S. Department of Education makes the loans, through the University, directly to the students’ tuition accounts.
 To be eligible for a Federal Direct Loan a student must be a U.S. citizen or permanent resident alien, enroll in at least six credit hours and be matriculated in an approved degree program, not owe any refunds on a Pell Grant or other awards received, and not be in default on repayment on any type of student loan.

 Each new student loan recipient will be required to complete entrance counseling and a master promissory note before a loan is processed and attend an exit interview when graduating or ceasing at least half-time enrollment in a term.
 Loan limits will vary on the loan’s classification as a Subsidized or Unsubsidized loan and by the student’s class standing (see below), but, students cannot borrow more than the cost of attendance less other financial aid.
 Fixed interest rates, origination fees, and rebate offers are announced by the government by July 1 of each academic year.
 Various repayment options (standard, extended, graduated, income-contingent) are offered and will be disclosed on the promissory note and during mandatory counseling.
 Repayment of Direct Stafford Loans processed on July 1, 2012, and thereafter will begin upon graduation, separation or termination as a half-time student.